This creamy tomato pasta recipe comes together in only about 20 minutes! It's a fun and indulgent twist on a classic pasta with tomato sauce.

 Are you craving pasta but looking for something a little more indulgent than typical jarred tomato sauce?
 BUT, you also don't want to do a ton of extra work or spend a ton of time?
 Yes, I totally hear that!
-If this is you, you need to try this recipe for creamy tomato pasta.
+If this is you, you need to try this easy pink pasta!

-And, this recipe takes only about 20 minutes to make, so you will be enjoying your special pasta dinner in no time!
+And, this entire pink sauce pasta recipe takes only about 20 minutes to make, start to finish, so you will be enjoying your bowl of creamy pink sauce pasta in no time!

 Recipe Ingredients